arjun-menon/Distributed-Graph-Algorithms/Maximal-Independent-Set/ReadMe.md

     optional arguments:
       -h, --help  show this help message and exit

-Thee only optarg is `graph` which is graph file formatted in the manner specified in the help message.
+Thee only optarg is `graph` which is a graph file formatted in the manner specified in the help message.
 By default, if none is specified, `graph-1` is used.

 Implementation Details
 ----------------------